Prateeksrt/JSort/README.md

 # JSort

-Has implementation of different sorting algorithms in java.
+Has implementations of different sorting algorithms in java.

 ## Currently Implemented
 1. Insertion Sort
 2. Merge Sort

-## ToDo
+## To Do
 1. Selection Sort
 2. Bubble Sort
 3. Quick Sort